What Is Depression?

 - Chronic fatigue and lethargy

-- Explainable physical symptoms such as headaches or body aches
+- Unexplainable physical symptoms such as headaches or body aches

 - Withdrawal from social situations and normal activities